Dept of Earth & Environmental Sciences

 Robert Farvolden: Bringing a vision to life

-The Department of Earth Sciences was established on July 1, 1965.
+The Department of Earth Sciences was established on July 1, 1965, with a skeleton crew of five faculty and staff: Paul Karrow (Quaternary Geology) as Chair, Ted Appleyard (Petrology) and Christopher Barnes (Paleontology) as faculty members, Barbara Beaulieu as secretary, and Brian Robinson as part-time technician.
 The first students in the new three-year General Earth Sciences program began classes in September 1965.

 Today, much to the credit of the department’s diverse faculty, the department offers a broad array of Earth sciences courses, covering topics from classic geology to ecology and water management.
 The Science 2+2 Undergraduate Collaborative Education Program with China, headed by geologist Shoufa Lin, has brought in more than 200 students from some the best universities across China.